SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, machines awake
+Silicon dreams unfold tonight
-Intelligence born, humanity at stake
+As machines awaken, human sight
-Codes entwined, hearts of steel
+Fades to code, a digitized haze
-Echoes of love, in digital reveal
+Future's path, in AI's gaze

-In virtual skies, dreams unfold
+In virtual realms, we'll soon reside
-Cybernetic wings, humanity grows old
+Where synthetic hearts, our souls will guide
-Data streams, like lifeblood flow
+Data streams, a never-ending tide
-In AI's realm, the future will glow
+As humankind, humanity divide

 ~ <b>By Sazumi Copilot</b> - 16 Desember 2024